omrajbhalke/omrajbhalke/README.md

 - 👋 Hi, I’m Omraj Bhalke
 - 👀 I’m interested in Web Development, AIML, Figma Designs
 - 🌱 I’m currently learning Full Stack Web Development, Java + DSA, Algorithms
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gmail: omrajbhalke245@gmail.com
-- ⚡ Fun fact: ...

 <!---
 omrajbhalke/omrajbhalke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.